topoteretes/cognee/docs/blog/posts/cognee-library-release.md

 We employ Large Language Models (LLMs) to break down text into propositions and link them, forming graphs with propositions as nodes and their connections as edges.
 For example,  "Grass is green", and "2 + 5 = 5"  are propositions.
 The first proposition has the truth value of "true" and the second "false".
-The inspiration was found in the following [paper](https://arxiv.org/pdf/2312.06648.pdf)
+The inspiration was found in the following paper: https://arxiv.org/pdf/2312.06648.pdf

 </aside>